 Based off of several professional findings and recommendations:

-The reason I set a difference for higher bodyfat individuals is usually because the goal is also fatloss, so this helps in creating a caloric deficit – however, every individual is different, and usually we will work on upping the protein closer to 1 gram/pound of GOAL weight.
+The reason I set a difference for higher bodyfat individuals is usually that the goal is also fat loss, so this helps in creating a caloric deficit – however, every individual is different, and usually, we will work on upping the protein closer to 1 gram/pound of GOAL weight.

 Getting enough protein is CRUCIAL for reaching your fat loss goals. (and safe!)